novhack/godot-gifexporter/README.md

 ### Installation:
 1. Clone this repository into your Godot projects addons folder.
 2. Enable this plugin in Project Settings.
-3. A new singleton `GifExporter` will now be available in all scripts.
+3. A new node `GifExporter` will now become available.

 ### Usage:
+First create a new instance of GifExport node.
+Then you can call these methods:

 1. Starts gif export:

 `GifExporter.begin_export(filename: String, width: int, height: int, frame_delay: float, loop_count: int = 0, bit_depth: int = 8, dither: bool = false)`